|

 How

-he escaped from the "artificial and conventional"
+he escaped from the "artificial and conventional" Paris to seek the primitive.

 How

-he fought with Vincent van Gogh over what art should be
+he fought with Vincent van Gogh over what art should be.

 How